-If you have any questions, it’s worth checking ‘help and support’ first, as we’ve got answers to all our most frequent questions.
+If you have any questions, it’s worth checking our help and support first, where you’ll find answers to all our most frequent questions.

-How much do you need to pay currently – and what’s your commitment in the future?
+How much do you now need to pay, and what’s your future commitment?

 How much you need to pay depends on how much each employee earns.

-From 6 April 2018 and 6 April 2019, you must make at least the ‘employer minimum contribution’ in to their pension as shown in the table below.
+You’re required to contribute at least the ‘employer minimum contribution’ into an employee’s pension as shown in the table below.
 Then the total contribution is reached by adding the employee’s contribution (deducted from their earnings) and tax relief from the government.

-And, if you wish, you can choose to pay the full amount yourself (5% from 6 April 2018 and 8% from 6 April 2019) so your employees don’t have to – as an important employee benefit, this may help your recruitment efforts.
+And, if you wish, you can choose to pay the full amount yourself (increased to 5% on 6 April 2018 and 8% from 6 April 2019) so your employees don’t have to – as an important employee benefit, this may help your recruitment efforts.